ebanks31/JavaSpringBootHibernateStoreWebsiteProject/README.md

 **Spring Boot and Hibernate Store project**

 I created this project to help further learn the Spring and Hibernate framework.
-(Spring Boot, Spring Security, Spring AOP, etc..)
+(Spring Boot, Spring Security, Spring AOP, etc...)
 This project is converted from the Spring MVC online store project that is located in this same repository.

 This project will be an online store that allows customers to login, view all products, filter products, and add orders based on the products that the users have selected.